-ON THIS PAGE: You will learn about the different ways doctors use to treat people with HCC.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of liver cancer.
+Use the menu to see other pages.

 This section tells you the treatments that are the standard of care for HCC.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
+When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Your doctor can help you consider all your treatment options.
 To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 Treatment options and recommendations depend on several factors:

 How much of the liver is affected by the cancer

 The patient’s preferences and overall health

 The damage to the remaining cancer-free area of the liver